aadeliee22/MCMCIsing_SLMC/P.md

 >
 > Compare effective Hamiltonian of n=1 and n=3.

 ### 2.1.
-Consideration of NNN on formation of cluster
+Consideration of nth-NN on formation of cluster

 ### 2.2.
 Change acceptance ratio of cluster flipping